 7. Place de la République

-Place de la République is the largest square in Paris and is located in the 3rd, 10th, and 11th arrondissements.
-The current shape of the square is by Baroness Hausson.
-The urban architect was responsible for urban renovations during the Second Imperial Era.
+Place de la République is the largest square in Paris, located in the 3rd, 10th, and 11th arrondissements.
+Its current shape was designed by Baroness Hausson, an urban architect who was responsible for urban renovations during the Second Imperial Era.

 Place de la République has renamed itself after the newly re-established Third Republic (1871-1940).
 On its center is a bronze sculpture by Léopold and Charles Morice of Marianne (9 m high) built on 14 July 1883.
 In its right hand, Marianne holds olives and the human rights tablets.